 # JRuby Scripting

-This add-on provides JRuby (opens new window) 9.3.1 that can be used as a scripting language within automation rules.
+This add-on provides JRuby (opens new window) scripting language for automation rules.

 # JRuby Scripting Configuration